-Berkeley Rose Waldorf School’s nursery program is a licensed facility in accordance with California State law: Programs serving children under age 4.9 for more than 12 hours a week must be licensed or risk heavy fines and immediate closure.
-Our license number is: 013420958.
+Berkeley Rose Waldorf School’s nursery program is a licensed facility in accordance with California State law: Programs serving children under age 4 years and 9 months for more than 12 hours a week must be licensed or risk heavy fines and immediate closure.
+Our license number is: 013423057.

 Berkeley Rose Waldorf School offers a rich urban kindergarten experience.
 Our entire early childhood program is a full member of the Waldorf Early Childhood Association of North America (WECAN).
 Each of our campuses are within walking distance to local parks where the children enjoy their outside play activities with room to run, jump, climb, and roll, under the watchful eyes of their teachers.

 Our kindergartens are very active, with both outer physical movement and quiet inner imaginative movement.
 Throughout the day, the children have ample opportunity to hone their social skills.
 We have mixed-aged kindergartens, where the “olders” have certain privileges and responsibilities and the “youngers” are inspired and assisted by them.
 This weaves the social fabric of care and respect in the class.